Brexit: 2020–present

-YouGov polling has shown a gradual but progressive decline in the public perception of the benefits of Brexit, with the overall margin of sentiment about the rightness of the Brexit decision declining from slightly positive in 2016 to –11% in 2022.
+YouGov polling has shown a gradual but progressive decline in the public perception of the benefits of Brexit, with the overall margin of sentiment about the rightness of the Brexit decision declining from slightly positive in 2016 to −11% in 2022.
 A May 2022 poll showed that a majority of respondents who expressed an opinion thought that Brexit had gone either "badly" or "very badly".
 A new study showed that since Brexit, citizens in other European nations were more against leaving the EU than they had been since 2016.
-Recent polls in Great Britain also reflect these numbers with 54% of poll respondents believed that the country was wrong to leave the European Union, while 35% of respondents believed it was the right decision.
+A January 2023 poll in the United Kingdom also reflected these numbers, with 54% of poll respondents who believed that the country was wrong to leave the European Union, while 35% of respondents believed it was the right decision.
+An average of six polls conducted in June and July 2023 shows 58% of voters in favour of rejoining the EU with 42% of voters against rejoining the EU.